QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 **Class Properties** - A dictionary of properties.

+Keys must be of type String.
+Keys are read as the property name in Trenchbroom.

+Values must be of the following types:

 Once exported to the Trenchbroom game config, the dictionary values are written by editing entities in Trenchbroom, and read by accessing `properties` on a QodotEntity once the map is built.

 You can also set default values for your properties by repeating this process in Meta Properties, matching the key names and value datatypes from this dictionary.